couchbase-partners/redhat-pds/README.md

 ## Summary

-This guide is intended to be run with with Red Hat's [Product Demo System](https://www.redhat.com/en/partners/rhpds) for demos and workshops.
+This guide is intended to be run with with Red Hat's OpenShift Workshop on [RHPDS (Partner Demo System)](https://rhpds.redhat.com/) for demos and workshops.
 It provides steps and examples for deploying Couchbase clusters using the Autonomous operator.

+All of these steps can also be run on Minishift or any other supported OpenShift environment (tested on 3.10 and 3.11).
+Just replace the URL in the steps below with the address to your environment.

 # Setup